neu-se/CS4530-Fall-2024/Assignments/project-grading.md

 * The section is at most 4 pages (roughly 2,000 words maximum), NOT including figures.
 Fewer pages are absolutely acceptable; consider this a rough limit

 #### Meets minimum requirements:
-* The Feature contains documentation for a user to interact with your updated version of Covey.Town, but perhaps does not fully describe how.
+* The Feature contains documentation for a user to interact with your updated version of FakeStackOverFlow, but perhaps does not fully describe how.
 * The documentation includes at least one or two screenshots, but screenshots do not capture interactions with all of the user stories.
 * The course staff were able to figure out how to use it through trial and error.
 * URL of the deployed app.